pschool-in/curriculum/content/grammar/new-topics/alliteration.md

 Select the alliteration in the sentences. (title)
 ```
 The *sticky stuff got stuck* in my shoes.
-The *raccoon ran rapidly* in towards the bushes.
+The *raccoon ran rapidly* towards the bushes.
 The *pink pigs played* in the mud.
 I kept the apples in the *big blue bowl*.
 *Sara silently sneaked* into her brother's room.
 ```

-Select the alliteration in the sentences. (title)
 ```
 *My mother makes marvelous melon* cakes.
 *Four friends finshed* their homework.